Amazing, isn’t it?

 How to Use Lead Scores in a SaaS Business

-Let’s face it, it doesn’t matter how fast or effectively Refiner delivers you the lead scores…
+Let’s face it, it doesn’t matter how fast or effectively a lead scoring algorithm produces lead scores…

 …all of this is worthless unless you act on that insight.

-So, here are a couple of quick actions that will help you implement lead scores to drive growth and revenue:
+So, here are a couple of quick actions that will help you integrate lead scores into your inbound sales process to drive growth and revenue:

-- Review new lead scores daily (Refiner will email them to you each morning,.)
-Push the best opportunities to the CRM, mark leads you’d like to collect more data on, and cross out the rest.
+- Review new lead scores daily Push the best opportunities to the CRM, mark leads you’d like to collect more data on and cross out the rest.

 - Attach lead score to your CRM records.
 Your sales team will be able to work out their best opportunities themselves, then.